davidgasquez/davidgasquez.com/src/content/blog/2026-02-11-tributary-datasets.md

 I keep seeing the same pattern in [open data ecosystems](/modern-open-data-portals).
 A few folks do expensive [curation work](/community-level-open-data-infrastructure), the rest of us [free-ride](/handbook/public-goods-funding/), and eventually the dataset goes stale because data wrangling is time consuming, tedious, and technically demanding.
 [Spending time curating and maintaining datasets for other people to use doesn't make economic sense, unless you can profit from that](https://davidgasquez.com/handbook/open-data).

 This post is about a simple question, and a potential solution.
-The question is: **Can we design a credibly neutral way to [incentivize and elicit useful datasets](/handbook/incentives/) for tasks with benchmarks?** The solution I came up with is a mechanism I call "Tributary".
+The question is: **Can we design a credibly neutral way to [incentivize](/handbook/incentives/) and elicit useful datasets for tasks with benchmarks?** The solution I came up with is a mechanism I call "Tributary".
 Let's dive in.

 ## Mechanism

-Tributary is a PoC [mechanism](/handbook/mechanism-design/) that works like a [flipped Kaggle competition](/steering-ais).
+Tributary is a PoC [mechanism](/handbook/mechanism-design/) that works like a flipped [open source Kaggle-ish competition](/steering-ais).
 That is:

 - Design a benchmarked task with a **hidden test set**.
 - Keep the **model fixed** (e.g., Random Forest).